London Pullman Train Disaster:

 Its a signalling problem with MSTS and slip points.
 There is a tutorial on Steam4Me about adding extra nodes to get the signals to recognise slips properly but I just can't understand it so leave things as they are.

-Usually I manipulate traffic to avoid conflicts.On that section, trains usually go into West Hampstead tunnel, never to be seen again Smile Missed it on this one.
+Usually I manipulate traffic to avoid conflicts.On that section, trains usually go into West Hampstead tunnel, never to be seen again Missed it on this one.

 Cheers